 ARTICLE XXVII.
 LIMITATION OF LIABILITY

 27.1 Maximum Liability of Seller.
-Seller's maximum aggregate liability for claims by Purchaser arising out of Seller's performance of this Agreement whether arising from tort (including negligence or strict liability without regard to fault), breach of contract or any other cause of action, including Liquidated Damages, shall be one hundred percent (100%) of the Purchase Amount; provided, however, that this limitation on liability shall not include or otherwise be limited by or apply to any of the following categories of liability of Seller:
+Seller's maximum aggregate liability for claims by Purchaser arising out of Seller's performance of this Agreement, including Liquidated Damages, whether arising from tort (including negligence or strict liability without regard to fault), breach of contract or any other cause of action, shall be one hundred percent (100%) of the Purchase Amount; provided, however, that this limitation on liability shall not apply to any of the following categories of liability of Seller:

 (i) under Section 20.2 (Seller Indemnity);